jyellick/mirbft-sample/README.md

 Applying reqNo=14 with data data-14 to log
 ```

+The `*.eventlog` files can be viewed using either the `mircat` or the `mirbft-visualizer` tools.

 Note.
-As warned, there are currently unsquashed bugs, and unimplemented features, and it's been observed that this network will break and stop working after some period of time.
+As warned, there are currently unsquashed bugs, and unimplemented features, and it's been observed that this network will often break and stop working after some period of time.
 That's expected, please don't report it as a bug.
 Feel free to submit PRs for documentation improvements, usability improvements, etc. but work to find and address these bugs is underway in the main repository with automated testing frameworks.